 Explore the Bear River Valley Recreation Area

 Covering 36 acres along the edges of the picturesque Bear River, the Bear River Valley Recreation Area is a terrific destination for nature lovers and fans of the great outdoors.
 The scenic terrain offers great summer hiking and winter cross-country skiing, and snowshoeing.
-The beautiful river features lots of waterfalls.
+The beautiful river features lots of small waterfalls.